-Listen up guys.
-I’m a single girl who has recently took the plunge back into the world of dating.
-And seen as I had never really went on a proper date before, first dates are new and becoming a regular event in my social calendar.
+Listen up, guys.
+I’m a single girl who has recently taken the plunge back into the world of dating.
+And seeing as I had never really gone on a proper date before, first dates are new and becoming a regular event in my social calendar.

-With technology, and Tinder and busy lives, dating feels like my second job!
+With technology, and Tinder, and busy lives, dating feels like my second job!
 So I’m a girl here to help a guy out.
-No one wants a bad date, so maybe having an insight into a girl’s mind before the date has even begun will help you on the road of becoming less of a serial dater and more of a dating don.
+No one wants a bad date, so maybe having an insight into a girl’s mind before the date has even begun will help you on the road to becoming less of a serial dater and more of a dating don.

 Don’t jump to conclusions and thoughts of getting lucky fellas.
 Focus!